Work in progress.

 17.7 With doer pronouns

-The doer pronouns for resembling verbs are different from the doer pronouns for past verbs.
-Resembling verbs’ doer pronouns are also added to the end of the verb, but in addition to modifying the end of the verb, they modify the beginning of the verb as well.
+The doer pronouns for stateful verbs are different from the doer pronouns for perfect verbs.
+Stateful verbs’ doer pronouns are also added to the end of the verb, but in addition to modifying the end of the verb, they modify the beginning of the verb as well.
 Futhermore, additional letters may be added after the doer pronoun to indicate the state of the verb.

 We’ll show what all this means in the table below of verbs with doer pronouns.
-Past verbs are included as well so that you can contrast them with their resembling counterparts.
+Perfect verbs are included as well so that you can contrast them with their stateful counterparts.

 Note the following:

-- In resembling verbs which have invisible doer pronouns, the raised-state of the verb is indicated by the ḍammah ◌ُ on the final letter of the verb.
+• In stateful verbs which have invisible doer pronouns, the u-state of the verb is indicated by the ḍammah ◌ُ on the final letter of the verb.

-- For resembling verbs that have ا, و, or ي as the doer pronoun, the raised-state is indicated by an extraneous ن added to the end of the verb.
+• For stateful verbs that have ا, و, or ي as the doer pronoun, the u-state is indicated by an extraneous ن added to the end of the verb.

-- And for the remaining resembling verbs whose doer pronoun is نَ, there is no indication of the state of the verb.
+• And for the remaining stateful verbs whose doer pronoun is نَ, there is no indication of the state of the verb.

 Here are some examples of the usage of the doer pronouns: